Connect to AWS using the Splunk Observability Cloud API π

 To connect Splunk Observability Cloud to your AWS account, complete the following steps:

-Review your IAM policy.
+2. Review your IAM policy.
 Specify whether to collect both metrics and logs, and whether to gather metrics by API polling (which is the default) or through CloudWatch Metric Streams.

-Optionally, enable Metric Streams.
+4. Optionally, activate Metric Streams.

-See next steps.
+6. See next steps.

-Create an AWS connection π
+Create an AWS connection đź”—

-To connect Splunk Observability Cloud to AWS through the Observability Cloud API, open your command-line interface and perform the following steps:
+To connect Splunk Observability Cloud to AWS through the Splunk Observability Cloud API, perform the following steps:

-Create an external AWS ID π
+1. Create an external AWS ID

-flag on a POST request to create an AWS connection that generates an external ID:
+To create an external AWS ID, open your command-line interface and use the following command to create an AWS connection that generates an external ID:

 curl -X POST 'https://app.<realm>.signalfx.com/v2/integration' \